 Wine, Souvenirs, Extras: €100

-I didn’t buy many souvenirs but there were plenty of chats over wine and snacks that I didn’t foresee.
-I would now consider these social expenses necessary for a fun trip.
+2016: I didn’t buy many souvenirs, but there were plenty of chats over wine and snacks that I didn’t initially budget for.

 2016-2019: Most gîtes and chambre-d’hôtes don’t accept credit card payments, so it’s good to have cash on hand.
 The Miam Miam Dodo guidebook marks which accommodations take card payments.